How Much Does Backsplash Installation Cost? [2025 Data]

 Backsplash Installation Pro Costs

-The backsplash material you choose for your project will often be the most significant cost factor, but you also need to budget between $5 and $20 per square foot for backsplash installation labor.
-The cost per square foot will be lower if you have a simple, rectangular section to cover with few outlets, windows, and cabinets to cut around.
-It also helps to choose a material that’s easier to cut and less likely to break during cutting, as this will reduce the time it takes your pro to get the job done.
+The backsplash material you choose will be the most significant cost factor, but you’ll need to budget between $5 and $20 per square foot for backsplash installation labor.
+The cost is lower if you have a simple, rectangular section to cover with few outlets, windows, and cabinets to cut around.
+It also helps to choose a material that’s easier to cut and less likely to break, as this will reduce the time it takes your pro to get the job done.

-Most contractors charge by the square foot based on your backsplash complexity and the material you want, but some might charge by the hour.
-If that’s the case, expect to pay between $50 and $100 per hour for the labor alone.
+Most contractors charge by square footage based the project complexity and material, but some charge $50 to $100 per hour for the labor.

-Hiring a local backsplash installation company can be expensive, but it’s your best option for this project for two key reasons.
+Hiring a local backsplash installation company is your best option for two reasons.
 First, you’ll get a professional appearance in one of your home's more frequented rooms.
 Second, a pro can help you decide which material best suits your budget, lifestyle, and decor.

 Labor RateAverage Cost